jacobvarner/100-days-of-code/r1-log.md

 ### R1D55

 Distracted by football, but managed to start the setup and do some research on treemaps for my final D3 project.

+### R1D56

+I was much more productive today and finished up the [tree map showing the top 100 video games sold all time](https://codepen.io/jacobvarner/pen/bxqeaa).
+The tree map was an interesting visual, but I'm glad to be done with the D3 projects.
+I could see if being more useful if I used data in my projects more often.
+I'm looking forward to getting on to backend stuff and finally learning some Node.